Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 For the example above, Tool would expect to find a corresponding JMS file at `data\scenarios\multi\example\structure\example.JMS`.
 Assuming no errors, it would be compiled into `tags\scenarios\multi\example\example.scenario_structure_bsp`.
 Geometry errors will cause Tool to create [WRL files][wrl-2.0] for troubleshooting.

-Structure compilation converts the raw polygon and materials data from the JMS into data structures which are more efficient for Halo to use during rendering, collision tests, and AI pathfinding among other tasks.
-Note that [lightmaps][] are **not** produced during this step, but rather with the [lightmaps verb](#lightmaps).
-Structure compilation will create a [scenario][] tag if one does not exist already.

-Multiple JMS files can be placed in a level's `structure` directory for multiple BSPs (used for large singleplayer levels).
-Each JMS will be compiled into a separate structure BSP and added to the scenario.
-Scripts and trigger volumes can then be used to switch between the BSPs.

 # Structure analyze
 A dev command for running misc tasks on a scenario, unlikely to be useful.